-DOEE manages an Illicit Discharge Detection and Elimination Program (IDDEP) designed to detect and eliminate illicit and unpermitted discharges, spills, and releases of pollutants to the District's MS4 and waterbodies.
+DOEE manages an Illicit Discharge Detection and Elimination Program (IDDEP) designed to detect and eliminate illicit and unpermitted discharges, spills, and releases of pollutants to the District MS4 and waterbodies.
 This program includes the response to reported illicit discharges, spills, or releases, targeted facility inspections, and dry weather outfall inspections.
-During FY16, WQD responded to and investigated 71 incidents of illicit discharges, spills, or releases.
-In the event of an incident, DOEE applies varying strategies to enforce clean up or compliance, including: follow up inspections, site directives, notice of violations, administrative or compliance orders, and notice of infractions.

-Additionally, WQD maintains a watershed based inventory of all MS4 outfalls and conducts dry weather inspections of these outfalls.
-In FY16, WQD identified 191 Anacostia River outfalls, 209 Potomac River outfalls, and 170 Rock Creek outfalls., DOEE conducted dry weather inspections of 124 of the 570 outfalls identified.
-In the event of a questionable or suspected illicit discharge from the outfall, WQD initiates an investigation and implements various techniques to identify and eliminate the discharge or suspected dry weather flow.
+Additionally, DOEE maintains a watershed-based inventory of all MS4 outfalls and conducts dry weather inspections of these outfalls.
+In the event of a questionable or suspected illicit discharge from the outfall, DOEE initiates an investigation and implements various techniques to identify and eliminate the discharge or suspected dry weather flow.